Göbekli Tepe: Other structures

 At the western edge of the hill, a lionlike figure was found.
 Flint and limestone fragments occur more frequently in this part of the site, on which basis it has been suggested that this area could have held a sculpture workshop.
 It is unclear, on the other hand, how to classify three phallic depictions from the surface of the southern plateau.
 They are near the quarries of classical times, making their dating difficult.

 Apart from the tell, there is an incised platform with two sockets that could have held pillars and a flat bench surrounding it.
 This platform corresponds to the oldest parts of the tell.
 Continuing the naming pattern, it is called "complex E".
 Owing to its similarity to the cult buildings at Nevalı Çori, it has also been called the "Temple of the Rock".
 Its floor has been carefully hewn out of the bedrock and smoothed, reminiscent of the terrazzo floors of the younger complexes at Göbekli Tepe.
 Immediately northwest of this area are two cistern-like pits that are believed to be part of complex E. One of these pits has a table-high pin and a staircase with five steps.

 Construction

 The plateau Göbekli Tepe is situated on has been shaped by erosion and quarrying from the Neolithic onwards.
 There are four 10 m and 20 cm channels on the southern part of the plateau, interpreted as the remains of an ancient quarry from which rectangular blocks were taken.
 These are possibly related to a square building in the neighbourhood, of which only the foundation is preserved.
-Presumably, this is the remains of a Roman watchtower that was part of the Limes Arabicus, though this is conjecture.
+Perhaps this is the remains of a Roman watchtower that was part of the Limes Arabicus.
 Most structures on the plateau seem to result from Neolithic quarrying, with the quarries being used as sources for the huge, monolithic architectural elements.
 Their profiles were pecked into the rock, with the detached blocks, then levered out of the rock bank.
-Several quarries where round workpieces had been produced were identified.
-Their status as quarries was confirmed by finding a 3-by-3 metre piece at the southeastern slope of the plateau.
-Unequivocally, Neolithic are three T-shaped pillars that had not yet been levered from the bedrock.
-The largest of them lies on the northern plateau.
-It has a length of 7 m and its head has a width of 3 m.
-Its weight may be around 50 tons.
-The two other unfinished pillars lie on the southern plateau.